 Respect: Confronting Violence and Abuse

-Respect: Confronting Violence and Abuse points out that the roots of violence “lie in the abuse of power to control and dominate others” and that “this stands in contrast to the relationships to which God calls us”.
+Respect: Confronting Violence and Abuse points out that the roots of domestic and family violence “lie in the abuse of power to control and dominate others” and that “this stands in contrast to the relationships to which God calls us”.

 Our relationships should be “marked by equality and reciprocity rather than domination and violence, respect and freedom rather than coercion and control”.